 No matter what way you set your consulting fees, be sure to use a consulting contract and agreement for consulting services.

 Coming up with your consulting fee for the first time may seem daunting.
 However, once you’ve found a strategy in which you really believe, you’ll be good to go.
 You may want to revisit your decision from time to time, taking into account your experience, client feedback and even your competitors’ activities.
+You’ll also want to make sure you keep on top of managing scope creep.

 Like this article?
 Get practical tips and 200+ pages on making money as a consultant!
 Check out my Consulting Fees: A Guide for Independent Consultants - ebook and print versions available.